phleudt/MailScheduler/README.md

 This project is licensed under the [MIT License](LICENSE.md)

 ## Status
 ⚠️ This project is currently in development.
 Features and APIs may change without notice.
+Bugs may occur.